Preparing for Therapy: Key Questions for Your CBT Therapist

 6. Establishing Expectations for Therapy Outcomes – What realistic goals should you set?

-CBT sessions promote mental health improvements by establishing attainable goals and timelines.
+CBT sessions facilitate mental health improvements by setting realistic goals within defined timeframes.
 Typically, therapy outcomes are evaluated using symptom checklists and client feedback, and many clients observe marked improvements within 12–16 weeks.
 A study in the Journal of Consulting and Clinical Psychology (2020) found that setting clear expectations resulted in a 28% increase in treatment efficacy.
-I work with clients to form specific, measurable, and relevant goals that address underlying issues such as chronic anxiety or perfectionistic stress.
+I work with clients to form clear, measurable, and goals that address underlying issues such as chronic anxiety or perfectionistic stress.

 Establishing clear outcomes ensures that the therapy process is focused and effective.